Associate Professor

 I am interested in understanding how plants perceive danger signals, particularly

 fragmented DNA, and how this perception activates plant immunity.
-I obtained my

 In 2024, I joined Jordi’s lab, where I currently work as a Postdoctoral Researcher.
 My